estepona/estepona.github.io/_posts/2019-01-30-note-google-code-review-paper.md

 ---
+layout: post
-title: "notes on paper \"Modern Code Review: A Case Study at Google\""
+title: "Notes on Paper \"Modern Code Review: A Case Study at Google\""
 date: 2019-01-30
-categories: dev

-classes:
+author: "Binghuan Zhang"
+catalog: true
+header-style: text
+tags:
-  - wide
+  - dev
 ---

 I came across this paper this week and thought it very worth reading.
 The authors investigated the code review practice at Google and shared some insights.